-We call the If and While operations "Controlflow operations".
-These operations are special.
-Instead of computing data, they are used to invoke another subgraph and return back which constitutes conditional/iterations work in dataflow models.
+We call If and While operations "Controlflow operations".
+These operations are different from the others.
+They are not for computing data, they are used to invoke another subgraph and return back which is to make conditional/iterations work in dataflow models.